Chimera of Arezzo

-The Chimera of Arezzo is regarded as the best example of ancient Etruscan art.
-The British art historian David Ekserdjian described the sculpture as "one of the most arresting of all animal sculptures and the supreme masterpiece of Etruscan bronze-casting".
-Made entirely of bronze and measuring 78.5 cm high with a length of 129 cm, it was found alongside a small collection of other bronze statues in Arezzo, an ancient Etruscan and Roman city in Tuscany.
-The statue was originally part of a larger sculptural group representing a fight between a chimera and the Greek hero Bellerophon.
-This sculpture is likely to have been created as a votive offering to the Etruscan god Tinia and is held by the National Archaeological Museum, Florence.
+The Chimera of Arezzo is an ancient statue depicting the Chimera, a creature from Greek mythology.
+Made entirely of bronze and measuring 78.5 cm high with a length of 129 cm, it was found in 1553 alongside a small collection of other bronze statues in Arezzo, an ancient Etruscan and Roman city in Tuscany.
+The statue was originally part of a larger sculptural group representing a fight between the Chimera and the Greek hero Bellerophon.
+This sculpture is likely to have been created as a votive offering to the Etruscan god Tinia.
+The statue is regarded as the best example of ancient Etruscan art, and is held by the National Archaeological Museum, Florence.
+The British art historian David Ekserdjian described it as "one of the most arresting of all animal sculptures and the supreme masterpiece of Etruscan bronze-casting".